-Over the last couple of years, there have been some changes to the blog itself… readers that have been coming here for years have likely noticed a drop off in posts – there’s two reasons for that.
-One is Facebook; the other is my son.
-One has given me an easier outlet to Rant; the other has forced me to repurpose my personal time.
-The biggest challenge of having kids?
-Your can’t dedicate all of your free time to yourself.
+Over time there have been some changes to this blog not least of which was moving away from MovableType to WordPress.
+Not only did the layout of the blog changed but I also managed to break every single deeplink that other websites published years ago.
+Long time readers have likely noticed a drop off in posts as well and there are two reasons for that.
+One is a combination of Facebook + Twitter and the other reason is my son.
+The first one has given me an easier outlet to Rant in microbursts; the other has repurposed my personal time to focus my feedback to the physical world rather than the virtual.
+The biggest challenge of having a kid?
+Your can’t dedicate all of your free time to yourself or projects that have kept you engaged in the past.
 No complaints here; just an observation.

-I am currently a Program Manager in Xbox Experiences at Microsoft.
-Wait, a PM?
 When did I stop being an SDET?
-After we shipped Xbox One and the “big multiplayer update” of March 2014.
-Long story short, there’s a killer feature that I wanted to work on and I found myself caring more about the feature than about lines of code or bug counts.
-I wanted to develop a vision for this feature, get feedback from our customers, and work with teams to get it built.
+As mentioned above, it was in 2014.
+March, to be specific, just after we shipped Xbox One and the “big multiplayer update.”
+Long story short, when the recruiting started for the Avatars team, I knew that I wanted to work on it but I found myself caring more about the feature than about lines of code or bug counts.
+I wanted to drive the PM aspects of the project: develop a vision for the platform, actively seek feedback from our customers, and work with my team and others across the company to get it built.
 Up to now, my career has spanned almost equal amounts of years as a developer and as a tester that was always against a backdrop of PM concerns and efforts – I felt it was time to make the backdrop the main focus.

 Before moving making this move, I was an SDET working on multiplayer technologies on the Xbox One client.
 In my role there, I was writing software that was designed to test other software as part of the yet-to-be-released Xbox One console which brought a set of challenges.
 How does one test multiplayer features for games when the games themselves aren’t completely built yet?
 Hell, how do you test on a console when the console itself isn’t completely built yet?
 It was one of the hardest and most demanding projects that I’ve ever worked on, going back to the start of my career.
 Seeing how well it’s done in the wild, it’s also one of the most satisfying successes.
 And that was at the beginning of this generation; it only gets bigger and better from the there.